turicum-pl/turicum-pl.github.io/README.md

 * **Object-Oriented**
 +
-Programs can define classes, methods, multiple inheritance, and objects that inherit properties from their class.
+Programs can define classes, methods, and multiple inheritance, and objects that inherit properties from their class.

 * **Dynamic**